mingomongo/DarkMingo-Theme-for-Cockatrice/README.md

 * Middle-click card info has the ugly QFrame style with sharp edges, not sure how to change it.

 ### Unchangeable by CSS
+* The glow on active phase buttons and battlefields
 * ChatView's alternating row colors
 * QTreeView's "has:children" items are locked for font weight and font size
 * QHeaderView's single-side borders and :selected are broken, icons customisation is very limited (???)